Table of Contents

 Rear speakers weigh 2.2 pounds each, they are 4 inches wide, 6.1 inches high, and 4 inches deep.
 The maximum output power of each speaker is 50W (100W combined and 20W RMS per speaker).
-Rear speakers feature one 1.8-inch full-range cone drivers.
+Each rear speaker features one 1.8in full-range driver.
 Speakers connect wirelessly (they use 5GHz frequency just like the subwoofer) to the soundbar and they pair automatically the moment you plug them in and press the power button.
 If they don’t pair automatically, you can pair them manually – there’s a LINK button on the rear panel of each speaker.

 They can be mounted on the wall or on floor stands, or you can put them on your couch or on a table behind your sofa.

 Remote that comes with Z9F is one of the most comprehensive soundbar remotes we’ve seen.
 You can use it to control every singly aspect of the reproduction (select input, sound mode, adjust volume of each speaker, play with the advanced settings, etc.).

 Sony always makes elegant and stylish products - Z9F is the perfect example.
 The soundbar is slim and stylish.
 The subwoofer is compact.
 Both soundbar and subwoofer are made of hard plastic but they still look sturdy.